International sanctions against Israel in 2025

 Sanctions policy of the EU and the United Kingdom

-The position of European countries is traditionally more critical towards Israel’s policy than the American one.
+The position of the UK and EU member countries is traditionally more critical of Israel’s policy than that of the United States.
 The European Union and the United Kingdom, which has left its composition, actively use sanction mechanisms to exert pressure.
 At the same time, there are both coordinated actions at the level of the entire EU and independent steps by individual states that take the toughest stance.

 Sanctions of the United Kingdom (UK) against Israel: visa and financial restrictions